koculu/ZoneTree/src/ZoneTree/docs/ZoneTree/guide/performance.md

 Additional Notes:
 According to our tests, ZoneTree is stable and fast even with big data.
-Tested up to 200M records in desktop computers till now.
+Tested up to 1 billion records in desktop computers till now.

 ### Environment:
 ```